-Key terms Definition Biochemical - oxygen demand Is the mass concentration of dissolved oxygen consumed under specified conditions by the Biochemical oxidation of organic and/or inorganic matter in wastewater (The Tanzania standard: Municipal and industrial wastewaters: General tolerance limits for municipal and industrial wastewaters: TZS 860:2006) Chemical - oxygen demand The mass concentration of oxygen equivalent to the amount of dichromate consumed by dissolved and suspended matter when a sample of wastewater is treated with that oxidant under defined conditions.
-(The Tanzania standard: Municipal and industrial wastewaters: General tolerance limits for municipal and industrial wastewaters: TZS 860:2006) Effluent - means gaseous waste, water or liquid or other fluid of domestic, agricultural, trade or industrial origin treated or untreated and discharged directly or indirectly into the environment (Environmental Management Act of 2004) Off-site - sanitation refer to the removal of sewage from the point of generation to the point of disposal through sewer network On-site - Sanitation A sanitation system that is contained within a householder's plot occupied by the dwelling and its immediate surroundings.
-Pit latrine A latrine with a pit for the accumulation and decomposition of excreta and from which liquid infiltrates into the surrounding soil Sanitation - Service - Provider An institution or organisation with actual or delegated responsibility for providing sewerage or sanitation services to the communities.
+Key terms Definition Biochemical oxygen demand Is the mass concentration of dissolved oxygen consumed under specified conditions by the Biochemical oxidation of organic and/or inorganic matter in wastewater (The Tanzania standard: Municipal and industrial wastewaters: General tolerance limits for municipal and industrial wastewaters: TZS 860:2006) Chemical oxygen demand - The mass concentration of oxygen equivalent to the amount of dichromate consumed by dissolved and suspended matter when a sample of wastewater is treated with that oxidant under defined conditions.
+(The Tanzania standard: Municipal and industrial wastewaters: General tolerance limits for municipal and industrial wastewaters: TZS 860:2006) Effluent - means gaseous waste, water or liquid or other fluid of domestic, agricultural, trade or industrial origin treated or untreated and discharged directly or indirectly into the environment (Environmental Management Act of 2004) Off-site sanitation - refer to the removal of sewage from the point of generation to the point of disposal through sewer network On-site Sanitation - A sanitation system that is contained within a householder's plot occupied by the dwelling and its immediate surroundings.
+Pit latrine A latrine with a pit for the accumulation and decomposition of excreta and from which liquid infiltrates into the surrounding soil Sanitation - means the provision of appropriate facilities and services for the collection and disposal of human excreta and waste water (Water supply and Sanitation Act of 2009) Service Provider - An institution or organisation with actual or delegated responsibility for providing sewerage or sanitation services to the communities.
 Service Providers can include inter alia Local Government Authorities, Non-Government Organisations, and private operators (National Water Sector Development Strategy for the period from 2006 to 2015)

-Sewage

-means a combination of excreta, urine and sullage (waste from household sinks, showers, and baths, but not toilets) and liquid waste from homesteads, institutional, commercial and industrial processes and operations(Environmental Management Act of 2004)

-Sewer

-means any pipe or conduit other than a drain used, or for use, for the conveyance of sewage (Water supply and Sanitation Act of 2009)

-Sewerage

-- means the infrastructure that conveys the sewage.
-It encompasses systems of pipes, chambers and manholes that convey the sewage (National Water Sector Development Strategy for the period from 2006 to 2015)

-Sewage Services means services including provision of sewer network or vacuum truck for the purposes of collection, transportation and disposal of sewage (National Water Sector Development Strategy for the period from 2006 to 2015)

-Total Suspended Solids - Solids that either float on the surface of, or in suspension in water, sewage or other liquids and which are removable by laboratory filtering or centrifuging under specified conditions.
-(The Tanzania standard: Municipal and industrial wastewaters: General tolerance limits for municipal and industrial wastewaters: TZS 860:2006)
+Sewage - means a combination of excreta, urine and sullage (waste from household sinks, showers, and baths, but not toilets) and liquid waste from homesteads, institutional, commercial and industrial processes and operations(Environmental Management Act of 2004) Sewer - means any pipe or conduit other than a drain used, or for use, for the conveyance of sewage (Water supply and Sanitation Act of 2009) Sewerage - means the infrastructure that conveys the sewage.
+It encompasses systems of pipes, chambers and manholes that convey the sewage (National Water Sector Development Strategy for the period from 2006 to 2015) Sewage Services - means services including provision of sewer network or vacuum truck for the purposes of collection, transportation and disposal of sewage (National Water Sector Development Strategy for the period from 2006 to 2015) Total Suspended Solids - Solids that either float on the surface of, or in suspension in water, sewage or other liquids and which are removable by laboratory filtering or centrifuging under specified conditions.
+(The Tanzania standard: Municipal and industrial wastewaters: General tolerance limits for municipal and industrial wastewaters: TZS 860:2006 )